butaixianran/Blender-Vmd-Retargeting/README.md

 or you can just remove all 5 morphs' data.

 # Update Log:
+## 1.18.0
+* Modify converting method, to use Current pose as Rest Pose.
+Which can fix poking issue of forearms.
+Now addon converts vmd motion in the same way as blender mmd tools.
+* Allow using thigh rotation with IK together, to handle knees since there is no IK Pole bone anymore.
+Blender mmd tools handle knees in the same way.
+* Add button to check new version.
+* Add Rig section and Daz to MMD button, to convert Daz model into MMD model with 1 click.
+* Add IK height offset when character is in high heel.

 ## 1.14.1
 * Set shin bone's IK stiffness to 0 for DTB 2022